coldshrine/calorista/README.md

 Please remember that you need to also whitelist your IP inside your personal account settings.

-things to improve - if food entry was deleted/adjusted catch the change and display correct entries on the redis side. now it's just stacked appending any entries added.

 ## Environment Setup

 Create a .env file in the project root: